Cambridge Industries Ltd

 VP Finance and Operations | Eneza Education

-David Njonjo serves as VP of Finance and Operations at Eneza Education, which provides 4 million learners with with access to national educational curriculum and supplementary learning on any mobile device.
+David Njonjo serves as VP of Finance and Operations at Eneza Education, which provides 4 million learners with access to national educational curriculum and supplementary learning on any mobile device.

 He has spent the better part of the last 10 years working with startups at different levels in the business growth cycle, helping them become thought leaders in their area of expertise.
 He has worked in Kenya, Uganda, Rwanda, Madagascar, Ethiopia and Djibouti, and strongly believes in using global solutions to solve local problems.